CCE, IOM, MA

 (253) 838-2605 ext.
 100

-Rachel runs the helm of the Chamber’s Communications, a ship she enjoys sailing.
+Rachel runs the helm of the Chamber’s Membership, a ship she enjoys sailing.
 Her Chamber experience extends beyond marketing, having served as the youngest Chamber Ambassador in the history of the Pennsylvanian hamlet from which she hails.

 You can find Rachel planted next to a body of water, be it a lake, river or the Puget Sound.
 An avid kayaker, Rachel enjoys water activities of all kinds and has her sights on kayaking all of the many lakes Federal Way has to offer.